redtachyons/test/PITCHME.md

 ---
 # Compaction GC
 - Work in progress
-- Remove heap fragmentation by alligning objects together |
+- Remove heap fragmentation by aligning objects together |
 - By Aaron Patterson |

 ---